MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-client-permissions.md

 ## Ingestion permission mode for queued ingestion

 Ingestion permission mode is defined in [IKustoQueuedIngestClient](kusto-ingest-client-reference.md#interface-ikustoqueuedingestclient).
-This mode limits the client code dependency on the Azure Data Explorer service.
-Ingestion is done by posting a Kusto ingestion message to an Azure queue.
-The queue, also known as the Ingestion service, is gotten from the Azure Data Explorer service.
-Intermediate storage artifacts will be created by the ingest client using the resources allocated by the Azure Data Explorer service.
+In this mode, an ingestion message is sent to an Azure queue.
+The queue, also known as the ingestion service, is received from the Kusto service.
+The ingest client will generate intermediate storage artifacts utilizing the resources allocated by the service.

 The diagram outlines the queued ingestion client interaction with Kusto.